mosip/mosip-infra/deployment/sandbox-v2/helm/charts/activemq/README.md

 ## Documentation bug

-The parameters mentioned in documentation is incorret.
+The parameters mentioned are documentation is incorret.
 Here are some params from the code inside `/opt/activemq`:

 ```
   # We set the main parameters